feron-tech/lte-sidelink/README.md

 * Testing of the code has been done in MATLAB R2016b.

-### Acknowledgement
+### Acknowledgementss
-Part of the activities leading to this library received funding from the European Union’s Seventh Framework Programme under grant agreement no 612050, ["FLEX Project"](http://www.flex-project.eu/), and in particular FLEX Open Call 2 Project [“FLEX-D: Experimenting with Flexible D2D communications Over LTE”](http://www.flex-project.eu/open-calls/2nd-open-call/results).
-FLEX-D is carried out by Feron Technologies and University of Piraeus Research Centre, Greece.
+Part of the activities leading to the first version of the library received funding from the European Union’s Seventh Framework Programme under grant agreement no 612050, ["FLEX Project"](http://www.flex-project.eu/), and in particular FLEX Open Call 2 Project [“FLEX-D: Experimenting with Flexible D2D communications Over LTE”](http://www.flex-project.eu/open-calls/2nd-open-call/results).
+FLEX-D carried out by Feron Technologies and University of Piraeus Research Centre, Greece, from April 2016 to April 2017.
+Since then the library has been maintained by Feron Technologies.
+From October 2017, further developments are also partially funded from Fed4Fire+ Open Call 2 Project ["FIVE"](https://www.fed4fire.eu/) and RAWFIE Open Call 2 Project ["PARROT"](http://www.rawfie.eu/).

 ### Support